ChunqiJIANG/jiang-azur/README.md

 ***Notes:***
 - ALWAYS enter your directory first ```cd user_name``` before any action!

-- DO NOT install, update or modify anything without contacting!
+- DO NOT install, update or modify anything without contact!

 - CONTACT first if you want new packages or environments!